-Description: Ecology and evolution of symbiotic and mutualistic interactions in different ecosystems.
-Theory, current questions, and general patterns involving biotic interactions of plants and animals with
+NREM 5043 Ecology and Evolution of Symbiosis Description: Ecology and evolution of symbiotic and mutualistic interactions in different ecosystems.
+Theory, current questions, and general patterns involving biotic interactions of plants and animals with other plants, animals, or microbes.

 Department/School: Natural Res Eco & Mgmt NREM 5053 Global Ecology and Biogeochemistry